codewithritik2/Nex/README.md

 User data is retained for as long as necessary to provide services or comply with legal obligations.
 Data may be deleted at the user's request.

 ### **7. User Rights**
 Users have the right to request access to their data, request corrections, or request deletion of their data.
-To exercise these rights, please contact us via [Contact Method].
+To exercise these rights, please contact us via https://discord.gg/mZ3pkyRcU9

 ### **8. Changes to This Privacy Policy**
 We may update this Privacy Policy from time to time.
 Users will be notified of any significant changes through the Bot or the official support channels.